sonect/sonect-sdk-ios/README.md

 [theme set];
 ```

-Following are samples of dark and light theme with different detail color and font settings.
+Following are samples of dark and light theme with different detail color and font settings, as displayed on the Withdraw function inside Sonect SDK.

 ![theme_samples.png](/theme_samples.png)